dalgard/meteor-viewmodel/README.md

 Consequently, the `parent`, `ancestor`, and `ancestors` methods should generally be avoided.

-The optional `name` argument below can either be a string or regex that will be compared to the name of the viewmodel or it can be a predicate function, which is called with the viewmodel as its first argument.
+The optional `name` argument below can either be a string or regex that will be compared to the name of the viewmodel, or it can be a predicate function, which is called with the viewmodel as its first argument.

 If no name is specified for a viewmodel, it is named after its view (e.g. `"Template.example"`).